brutesque/docker-swarm-over-vpn-mesh/README.md

 ### Backups

-Backup your certs to the local secrets folder by running:
+Backup your certs to the local secrets/backups folder by running:
 ```
 $ make backup
 ```
-These certs will get automatically restored on the next deployment.
+These certs will get automatically restored on the next deployment if the configured domain_name matches.

 ### Destroy deployment